Student Classes

 -

-If you do not receive any government benefits, you may still be able to qualify for some financial aid if you provide us with a detailed explanation as to why you need financial assistance.
-We are committed to making our program affordable for all students.
+Even if you do not receive government benefits, you may still be eligible for some financial assistance by submitting a detailed explanation of your financial situation.
+We are committed to making our program accessible and affordable to all students.

 -